evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 # Preset parameters

-You can customize some of the presets using parameters.
-For example, you can pass a chosen data drift detection method:
+You can customize some of the Presets using parameters.
+For example, you can pass a different data drift detection method:

 ```python
 no_target_performance = TestSuite(tests=[